 Learning about budgeting is super necessary for anyone at any stage of their lives and with any financial situation.
 If you are ok now, you’d want to make sure you continue to be ok and get even better, right?

 That is why you need to explore your current financial behavior and habits.
 Believe it or not, we make 6-10 money decisions every day.
 These decisions are guided by habits both conscious and unconscious, both good and bad.
 We all have money habits we’d like to change.
 But we have to be aware of what those bad habits are if we’re going to change them.

-For example, most of us have store where we habitually overspend.
-Mine are Amazon Pantry and Target.
-I think stuff are cheap so I continue to shop and shop and shop until I get one big ole receipt without even realizing it.
+For example, most of us have a store where we habitually overspend.
+Mines are Amazon Pantry and Target.
+I think stuff is cheap so I continue to shop and shop and shop until I get one big ole receipt without even realizing it.
 Sadly, things add up!

 – Be realistic with your spending behavior.